zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/SQL-reference.md

 ### The HAVING clause

- Use the `HAVING` clause to filter query results based on a spcified condition.
+ Use the `HAVING` clause to filter query results based on a specified condition.
 The `HAVING` clause must follow the `GROUP BY` clause but precedes the `ORDER BY` clause.

 #### Examples